Listen to This Article:

 Another key part of a successful fudge texture is when you stir the mixture.
 Stirring the sugar and milk during the initial stages of cooking allows the sugar to dissolve.
 However, once the mixture comes to a boil, it’s time to put the spoon down.

-If you continue stirring once the mixture is simmering, you are encouraging the development of sugar crystals.
+Stirring can introduce air into the mix and encourage the molecules in sugar, known as sucrose, to connect with each other, forming larger crystals.
 While crystallization is the goal if you’re making hard candy, crunchy sugar bits can quickly ruin a fudge’s silky smooth texture.

-While you shouldn’t mix the fudge mixture when it’s hot, you should beat the mixture once it has been removed from the heat and cooled.
+Although you shouldn’t mix the fudge mixture when it’s hot, you should mix it once it has been removed from the heat and cooled.

 Once again, turn to your candy thermometer.
 When the mixture has cooled to 110ºF (but not a moment before), it’s time to pick up a wooden spoon and begin stirring.
+(A wooden spoon is used because wood doesn’t conduct heat the way a metal spoon does.
+If you use a metal spoon, it may cool parts of the mix faster, possibly causing crystallization.)
 Continue mixing the fudge until it has lost most of its sheen, about 5–10 minutes.

 If you mix the fudge when it’s too hot, the sugar particles may lump together and form discernable crystals.
 Therefore, monitoring the temperature is key!